rwblokzijl/Msc-thesis-EuroToken/thesis.md

 science and fall outside of our area of expertise.
 Therefore a technical solution to these problems has to conform to the following requirements.

-1. Be a fully functional system of accounting
+1. Be a secure system of accounting
+3. Scale to the size of the European union
 2. Preventing unsanctioned money creation
-3. Scale to the size of the European union
+4. Price stability
-4. Disaster resilience through off-line transfer ability
+5. Disaster resilience through off-line transfer ability

 ## Trade-offs around double spending, scalability and decentralisation

-In order to provide a good payment solution that is untethered the accounting of value from the specific payment silos, a source of inspiration can be found in distributed systems of accounting.
-Distributed currencies like Bitcoin, Ethereum, Iota and Nano utilize distributed algorithms to maintain a distributed ledger of transactions.
-The primary purpose of this ledger is to allow anyone to validate whether a new transaction is "valid".
-Valid in this context means that the payer has the funds available.
-This means they have received the money earlier.
-And they have not spent, and will not spend the money a second time.

-The proof that someone received the money is a trivial problem.
-With a transaction the payer could simply include a proof that someone at some point paid them the money.
-This would be in the form of a digital signature of a precious payer.
-However, it is not equally trivial to prove that a person has not spent this money before.
-This is what is known as the double spending problem.
+We aim to create a payment system that is secure, scalable, off-line transferable, stable, secure and digitally capable.
+When looking for digital payment systems with the ability to transfer funds off-line we can see a lot of promise in peer-to-peer systems and distributed ledged technologies.

+Ideally the system would work without central points of failure, or any point of centralisation period.
+However, keeping a currency secure from unsanctioned money creation is not a trivial problem.

+The primary problem of unsanctioned money creation can be split into 2 different problems.
+First, for any transaction to be valid the payer has to have received the funds in the past.
+And second, they have not already spent the money.

+The first of these is relatively easy to solve.
+To do this all transactions received in the past can be digitally "signed" by the sender.
+The signature of the sender on the transaction proves the transfer of funds from one party to another.
+When receiving funds, the transaction can be trusted by verifying that the sender has received the money in the past from someone else.
+This way every transaction can be recursively validated back to their creation point.

+The second problem is called the "double spending problem" and is more difficult to solve.
+The problem is to construct a way to prove that a conflicting transaction does not exist or will not be accepted by anyone else.
+In the first problem a transaction can be rejected if not enough information is available to verify the fund availability.
+In the second the goal is to prove the non-existence of a transaction.

-Solving this without centralisation is a very difficult task, but blockchain based systems have had some success.
+In solving the double spending problem, inspiration can be sourced from distributed algorithms to maintain a distributed ledger technologies.
+Solving this without a centralised party like a bank that keeps track of all historic transactions is a difficult task, but blockchain based systems have had some success.
 The most well known solutions like this are Ethereum [@Ethereum:whitepaper] and Bitcoin [@Bitcoin:whitepaper].
 We call these single blockchain networks.
 Both of these networks maintain a single blockchain of transactions which gives transactions a total order.
 This blockchains groups all transactions into blocks.
 Any users transaction will refer to a previous transaction the user received, which proves the user has the received the money.
 If a user has spent that output before, that transaction would exist somewhere in the chain, thus proving the new transaction to be fraudulent.
 The structure